andreaAlfonsi/BlindSourceSeparation/README.md

-# Blind Sourc eSeparation for images
+# Blind Source Separation for images

 The task consists in decomposing an image obtained as a sum of a two images img1 and img2 into its components.